jiriklepl/NSWI080/task3/Input-Artemis/README.md

 ### First TODO (connect)

 1. Here I could reuse some of my deleted code (see that part for any details regarding this)
-2. Since this step I decided to make all variables that seem important fields of the client.
+2. Since this step, I decided to make all variables that seem important fields of the client.
 And all string literals static final fields

 ### Second TODO (publishGoodsList)